 Over five years ago, DEMDACO introduced the Sharon Nowlan collection of distinctive pebble artwork.
 Those early creations began as a handful of small, smooth rocks Sharon’s son found on a beach.
 Inspired by their unique natural beauty and texture, they were soon given new life as sea-softened, emotional depictions of grandparents and children.
 Her exploration of this distinctive style has evolved over time to portray a wide range of subjects, and incorporate different materials.

-Now widely available in detailed artisan reproductions, Sharon’s artwork is a DEMDACO top seller and her collection was recently expanded to include new pieces that use soft hues of blue and green sea glass for added touches of color.
+Now widely available in detailed artisan reproductions, Sharon’s artwork is a DEMDACO top seller and her collection has expanded to include new pieces that use soft hues of blue and green sea glass for added touches of color.
 Here’s some insight into Sharon’s creative process, her inspirations, what it's like to see her artwork in stores and other thoughts.

 When your son gave you those first pebbles, did you know it would lead to something special?